jcesclusa/jcesclusa/README.md

 - 👋 Hi, I’m @jcesclusa
 - 👀 I’m interested in python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and ML
-- 💞️ I’m looking to collaborate on python, financial modelling.
-- 📫 You can reach me @jcesclusa

 <!---
 jcesclusa/jcesclusa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.